Table of Contents

 - you are a relatively new business, so you cannot provide evidence that you can be a good commercial tenant.

 A security deposit is advantageous to your landlord, and they do not need to rely on legal proceedings to recover amounts you may owe or losses they have incurred because of your non-compliance.
-If your landlord does need to draw on the security deposit, you will have to top it up so it remains at the same level throughout your tenancy.
+If your landlord needs to draw on the security deposit, you must top it up so it remains at the same level throughout your tenancy.

 Key Takeaways

 Before you commit to a lease agreement for your business in the UK, your landlord may ask for a security deposit.
-This protects them in case you do not fulfil your obligations in the lease agreement, such as paying your rent.
-A security deposit can come in various forms but is usually a cash deposit.
+This protects them if you do not fulfil your obligations in the lease agreement, such as paying your rent.
+A security deposit can come in various forms but is usually cash.
 The three main types of monetary security deposits are a charge, trust and the landlord’s property.
 Where you have to provide a security deposit, a security deposit deed will accompany it, which you must pay for.
-This will detail the terms of the deposit, and you should consider these as you negotiate it before you commit to your lease.
+This will detail the deposit terms, and you should consider these as you negotiate it before you commit to your lease.

 If you need help understanding security deposits for commercial leases in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.